nim-lang/Nim/doc/tools.md

     so can be useful to run your tests, even the most complex ones.

 - | [atlas](atlas.html)
-  | `atlas`:cmd: is a simple package cloner tool that automates some of the
+  | `atlas`:cmd: is a simple package cloner tool.
+It manages an isolated workspace that
-    workflows and needs for Nim's stdlib evolution.
+    contains projects and dependencies.